 Wolves were once federally protected but now can be hunted again, making the fate and future of the wolf more controversial than ever.
 UK journalist Jim Wickens reports from Wyoming and Montana to provide his unique insight into the wolf wars of the West.
-His blog accompanies the exclusive Earth Focus report, Shades of Gray: Living with Wolves, now online!
+This is the first installment of Jim's blog series on wolves in America.

 A foot of snow and a frosted dawn greets us on our first day in Montana.
 We are in Big Sky Country, a state with big wolf problems to match.

 Nowhere else, perhaps, is there such a publicized animosity between carnivores and the people that live alongside them, or at least that's what the mainstream media would have us believe.